-So, when I read the call for submissions for this issue, this is what I cam up with.
+When I read the call for submissions for this issue, this is what I came up with.
 I knew it was perfect because it had that kind of retro feel and was perfect for the road-trip/camping theme they were going for.
 This is going to be the perfect accessory for a road trip in a convertible — to keep your hair under control and out of your face.
 Also in this issue, the editor was looking for projects in all different types of lace.
 This project is done in Bruges laces, and this is my first pattern in the technique.

 I love it!
 I’ve already seen one finished project on Ravelry, and I hope to see many more.